krishnal/mismo-parser/src/mismoParser/README.md

 - The module is built using TypeScript
 - All components maintain their original function and variable names for backward compatibility
 - Zod schemas ensure strict validation of parsed data

+## Type Transformation

+The module provides special Zod transformers for handling type conversion:

+- `parseMismoDate` - Converts string dates to Date objects
+- `parseMismoNumber` - Converts string numbers to numeric values
+- `parseMismoBoolean` - Converts string boolean representations to boolean values

+These transformers are used within schemas to ensure consistent data types regardless of the XML input format.